-AGI Parenting Projects
+AGI Projects on Parenting

-Seeding Success: This project aims to influence early childhood parenting and care-giving practices.
-It builds upon a two-day conference the AGI held in the summer of 2011.
-Prominent researchers made brief presentations on the most important insights from their work regarding how parents affect achievement.
-Following the conference, the AGI assembled a national advisory committee and began to design a project that reaches parents of all racial and socio-economic backgrounds.
+Seeding Success: The Seeding Success project aims to influence early childhood parenting and caregiving practices.
+It builds upon a two-day conference on parenting the AGI held in the summer of 2011.
+Prominent researchers presented on the most important insights from their work regarding how parents affect achievement.
+Following the conference, the AGI assembled a national advisory committee and began to design a project to reach parents of all racial and socio-economic backgrounds.
 The focus is on five fundamental parenting behaviors for children ages 0 to 3 that support multiple domains of early childhood development.
-The AGI is partnering with Smart from the Start—a well-established community-based organization in Boston—to pilot the intervention with a quasi-experimental assessment design.
+In collaboration with community-based partners, the AGI is working to pilot the intervention with a quasi-experimental assessment design.
 Read the "Review of the Science Behind the Seeding Success Zero-to-Three Initiative: Evidence for the Fundamental Five Early Childhood Parenting Behaviors".

 The AGI began convening the AGI Parent Leadership Network in September 2008.
 Researchers and parent leaders from communities in several states have met four times at Harvard to learn about relevant research, trade ideas, coach one another, and share examples of their own leadership.
 Presentations and discussions have covered topics ranging from home-learning lifestyles, to ways of helping schools and holding them accountable.
 The AGI Parent Leadership Network's main purpose is to equip parent leaders with ideas and energy for helping others in home communities to help ALL our children succeed.
 An aspiration is to organize both action and research projects spanning a number of the participating communities.
-Participants in the Parent Leadership Network have found it both inspirational and helpful as a source of ideas. more...
+Participants in the Parent Leadership Network have found it both inspirational and helpful as a source of ideas.

 The “Love-to-Read Survey” was inspired by a participant in the AGI Parent Leadership Network, seeking reading suggestions for his children.
 Using survey responses from students at Harvard and other universities, the AGI has begun compiling annotated booklists from which teachers, parents, and children can select books that helped inspire a love for reading.
 A particular emphasis was to identify works that help adolescents better understand issues of racial, gender, and social class identity.
 The initial report from the Love to Read project has been well received by parents associated with the Parent Leadership Network.
-Possibilities for an expanded version and wider dissemination are under consideration. more...
+Possibilities for an expanded version and wider dissemination are under consideration.